Rockies vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers' Freddy Peralta (7-8) will make his 22nd start of the season.
+- The Brewers' Wade Miley (6-2) will make his 15th start of the season.

+- He has started 14 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.

-- Peralta has 11 starts in a row of five innings or more.
+- Miley has 11 starts of five or more innings this season in 14 chances.
+He averages 5.1 innings per outing.

-- He has finished four appearances without allowing an earned run in 21 chances this season.
+- He has made 14 appearances and finished five of them without allowing an earned run.

 |Opponent